cdapio/cdap/cdap-docs/examples-manual/source/tutorials/wise.rst

 deployed.

-Real Time Log Analytics with WiseFlow
+Real-time Log Analytics with WiseFlow
 =====================================
-The goal of ``WiseFlow`` is to perform real time analytics on the Web server access logs received by *logEventStream*.
+The goal of ``WiseFlow`` is to perform real-time analytics on the Web server access logs received by *logEventStream*.
 For each IP address in the logs, ``WiseFlow`` counts the number of visits they made to different web pages.